oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

         ![AVDF](./images/avdf-119.png "check the application functions as expected")

-    - You can run the normal workload queries through the Glassfish apps connected to **Employees_search** database through Database Firewall
+    - You can run the normal workload queries through the Glassfish apps connected to **employees_search** database through Database Firewall
         - Remember, you have allow-listed authorized SQL queries from glassfish apps in SQL Firewall policies.
         - Any unauthorized SQL queries from the Glassfish apps will trigger SQL Firewall violation

+💡 **TIP:** You have now configured glassfish apps client to connect through the Database Firewall to the database.
+We will now create DB Firewall policies to enforce access control policies for DBAs who can bypass the application controls and access the application sensitive objects over the network.
 </details>

 <details>